 Finally, I hadn’t realized how comfortable – too comfortable – my life had become.
 Many of us work so hard all our lives, wake up one day and ask, “Is this all there is?”
 I hadn’t realized the importance of continuing to challenge and stretch myself.

-Although we had our share of disasters on the trip (fire, flood, armed robbery and my developing a bus phobia, to just to name a few), it were the adventures and misadventures that helped us grow, shake things up and add back a certain “spark” that we didn’t even realize was missing.
+Although we had our share of disasters on the trip (fire, flood, armed robbery and my developing a bus phobia, to just to name a few), it was the adventures and misadventures that helped us grow, shake things up and add back a certain “spark” that we didn’t even realize was missing.

 Getting Outside the Comfort Zone